On the optimal sets in P\'olya and Makai type inequalities: Preliminary results

-We stress that the integral on the right-hand side of \eqref{eq:lowboundpolya} is the exact representation of the so-called web torsion (see \cite{PS}).
-See also \cite{CFG2002} for the reverse estimate of \eqref{eq:lowboundpolya} proved in dimension $2$, and successively generalized in higher dimensions in \cite{Cra2004}.
+The integral on the left-hand side of \eqref{eq:lowboundpolya} is the exact representation of the so-called web torsion (see \cite{PS}).
+See also \cite{CFG2002} for the upper estimate in \eqref{eq:lowboundpolya} proved in dimension $2$, and successively generalized in higher dimensions in \cite{Cra2004}.

-Concerning the upper bound, we recall a useful estimate of the torsion in terms of the $L^2$-norm of the distance function from the boundary, proved by Makai in the two-dimensional setting (see \cite{makai}).
-The author proved for any open, bounded and convex set $\Omega\subset \mathbb R^2$, the following inequality